Language-Power/Replication_Augmented/README.md

 For more details, see [here](./datasets/README.md).

+**!!!
+The content of newspaper articles are protected by copyright.
+We have removed them from the public repo.!!!**

 # 2. Package

 The folder `Core` is a wrapper for the [HuggingFace Transformers](https://huggingface.co/transformers/index.html) library.
 This wrapper implements many higher-level functions : formatting data, training models, prediction...